jsargiot/visual-coverage/README.md

   -i, --input           Required.
 Visual studio coverage (*.coverage) input
                         file.
 Can be specified multiple times.

+  -s, --shortReport     Create a short xml report and skip all detail information
+                        This means skipping class and line information, in order to create a report based on files.

   --include-namespace   Includes a namespace in the report.
 If no namespace is
                         added, all namespaces are included.
 This value can be